juju4/ansible-sleuthkit/README.md

 ### Ansible
 It was tested on the following versions:
  * 2.7
+ * 2.9

 ### Operating systems

-Tested with molecule on Ubuntu 16.04 and 18.04
+Tested with molecule on Ubuntu 18.04

 ## Example Playbook